ToothpickFactory/fileCapture/README.md

 <img ng-src="{{capturedFile.preview}}"/>
 ```

-File holds all the information exactly like a native form iput type file would.
+File holds all the information exactly like a native form input type file would.
 This is useful if you would like to pull the file size, file name, or any other meta data on the file.